To carry out certain building works you require to obtain a Building Warrant, this could include works such as:

 The Building (Scotland) Act 1959, required that a Warrant be granted prior to any building or demolition work being undertaken.
 However, sometimes works were carried out without approval.
 This usually comes to light when the property is to be sold because, as part of the conveyancing process, a lawyer requests copies of the Building Warrant and/or Completion Certificate relating to the works.
 Where neither of these documents is available, a 'Letter of Comfort' may be issued by Glasgow City Council.

 Only works completed between 15 June 1964 and 30 April 2005 will be considered for a 'Letter of Comfort'.
-For works completed after this date please refer to the Guidance Notes for further information.
+The application form and Guidance note can be downloaded here.

 At the discretion of this authority, the Service will undertake a non-disruptive inspection of the work, with regard to the health and safety of people in and around the building.

 The Service aims to respond to 90% of applications within 6 working days of receipt to arrange to carry out an inspection.
 Please note that the inspection may result in the need for remedial works to be undertaken by the applicant before the 'Letter of Comfort' can be issued.
 Failure to instigate remedial action may result in statutory action being taken by the Service.

 Following the inspection, and the applicant undertaking any necessary remedial work, will issue a 'Letter of Comfort' stating that the Service does not intend to take any statutory action in respect of the unauthorised works.